 What campaigns will capture our attention in May?

-These are a great mix of favorite marketing campaigns from the team!
+These are a great mix of favourite marketing campaigns from the team!
 They are all used in different ways on different platforms to garner attention for businesses, important issues, and current events.

 Great inspirations for the work we do, check it out!